CartoDB/carto-selfhosted/README.md

 8. Create a new layer from the dataset imported in step 4.

-9. Make the map public, copy the sharing url and open it in a new incognito window.
+9. Make the map public, copy the sharing URL and open it in a new incognito window.

 10. Go back to the `Maps` page, and verify your map appears there and the map thumbnail represents the latest changes you made on the map.